-There is not an overarching treatment used for all pheochromocytoma/paraganglioma patients and treatment options are recommended on a case-by-case basis.
+There are several treatment options for pheochromocytomas/paragangliomas and treatment options are recommended on a case-by-case basis.
 The most common treatment of solitary pheochromocytomas remains surgical resection.

 Patients with solitary tumors or multiple tumors clustered in one area of the body will often undergo surgical treatment, which involves the surgical removal of the offending tumors.
-Prior to surgery patients will undergo what is known as the blockade.
-The blockade is the administration of several drugs that will help maintain the patient's blood pressure in an attempt to prevent complications while under anesthesia.
+Prior to surgery, patients will undergo what is known as a blockade.
+This is the administration of one or more medications that will help maintain the patient's blood pressure in an attempt to prevent complications while under anesthesia.

 Radiotherapy uses high powered x-rays or radioactive beams to kill cancer cells.
 Radiation is most harmful to rapidly growing cells, so radiation therapy damages cancer cells more than normal cells.
 Specifically, radiation therapy damages the DNA of cancer cells, which prevents the cancer cells from growing and dividing.